nicohein/airflow-local/README.md

     └── venv

-The key.json needs to be downloaded from Google Cloud for the service account that is used during interactions with the Google Cloud.
+Download the `key.json` from Google Cloud for the service account that is used during interactions with the Google Cloud.

-The airflow config file can be donloaded here: https://github.com/puckel/docker-airflow/tree/master/config
+Download the airflow config file can from: https://github.com/puckel/docker-airflow/tree/master/config

-The only reason for the replication od the config is the use of email notifications.
+Modify the the section `[smtp]` of `airflow.cfg` to allow airflow to send email notifications.

-Modify the section `[smtp]` of `airflow.cfg` as needed.
+Mount your local dags folder into the containers by modifying the volume paths.